64-bit computing: 64-bit data models

 A programming model is a choice made to suit a given compiler, and several can coexist on the same OS.
 However, the programming model chosen as the primary model for the OS application programming interface (API) typically dominates.

 Another consideration is the data model used for device drivers.
 Drivers make up the majority of the operating system code in most modern operating systems (although many may not be loaded when the operating system is running).
 Many drivers use pointers heavily to manipulate data, and in some cases have to load pointers of a certain size into the hardware they support for direct memory access (DMA).
-As an example, a driver for a 32-bit PCI device asking the device to DMA data into upper areas of a 64-bit machine's memory could not satisfy requests from the operating system to load data from the device to memory above the 4 gibibyte barrier, because the pointers for those addresses would not fit into the DMA registers of the device.
+As an example, a driver for a 32-bit PCI device asking the device to DMA data into upper areas of a 64-bit machine's memory could not satisfy requests from the operating system to load data from the device to memory above the 4 gigabyte barrier, because the pointers for those addresses would not fit into the DMA registers of the device.
 This problem is solved by having the OS take the memory restrictions of the device into account when generating requests to drivers for DMA, or by using an input–output memory management unit (IOMMU).

 Current 64-bit architectures

-As of August 2023, 64-bit architectures for which processors are being manufactured include:
+As of August 2023, 64-bit architectures for which processors were manufactured included: